varvv/contract-deployments/README.md

 - **[script/](/script)** place to store any one-off Foundry scripts
 - **[src/](/src)** place to store any one-off smart contracts (long-lived contracts should go in [base-org/contracts](https://github.com/base-org/contracts))
 - **.env** place to store environment variables specific to this task

+> **📝 Note:** Before continuing with the templates below, please review the [setup guide for valid upgrade folders](DEVELOPER.md) to ensure your task is compatible with the new validation tool.

 ## Using the incident response template